ashwini2206soni/concourse_ci_vault/README.md

 You can also browse to [http://127.0.0.1:8080/builds/1](http://127.0.0.1:8080/builds/1) to see your build in the Concourse web console.

-And that's a wrap with this tutorial!
-Hopefully this demo provides a better understanding of both Concourse CI and Vault and their uses for managing sensitive values.
+And that's a wrap!
+Hopefully this lab provides a better understanding of both Concourse CI and Vault and their uses for managing sensitive values.